Skip to content

 S.P.I.C.E.S – the 6 areas of Child Development

-Don’t worry; I haven’t gone mad.
-I’m not about to turn this into a master class on cookery – for the record; I hate cooking!!!
+Don’t worry; I haven’t gone mad — I’m not about to turn this into a cookery masterclass (for the record, I hate cooking!).
+Instead, let’s explore SPICES, a simple acronym to remember the six main areas of child development.

-SPICES is the acronym used to describe the six areas of child development.
-As said previously, all children develop at different rates.
-Their stage of development is often judged merely on their size, age, and physical abilities, but actually, emotional and social development can be far lower.
-To help your child succeed, you need to set them achievable goals by not expecting them to perform at a level they haven’t yet learnt or reached.
+As we know, all children develop at different rates.
+A child’s stage of development is often judged on size, age, and physical abilities, but their social and emotional development can be far less visible yet just as vital.
+To help your child succeed, you need to set achievable goals — don’t expect them to perform at a developmental level they haven’t reached yet.

 Child

-S – Social Development
+S – Social and Emotional Development

 reading